Link to home

 • Based on the committee deliberations, selected nominees are asked to apply for the position of CAL or VP.
 Each committee member is assigned a collection of individuals to contact.
 These contacts should be done in January/February.

-• The Chair convenes a conference-call meeting of the committee members and appropriate headquarters staff in February to discuss the applicants and to select the best qualified candidates CAL and VP.
+• The Chair convenes a conference-call meeting of the committee members and appropriate headquarters staff in January/February to discuss the applicants and to select the best qualified candidates CAL and VP.

 • The Chair contacts the selected candidates for the officer positions and informs them of the election deadlines and the written material that they need to prepare.
 Candidates are told to work with headquarters staff in preparing the candidate statements.
 Submission deadlines are emphasized to meet the Phytopathology News publication schedule.

-• The Chair informs Council of the selected candidates.
+• The Chair is invited to a Council call to share the selected candidates.

-• The Chair also contacts the applicants who were not selected to be candidates in the current election cycle.
+• Following the Council call, the Chair notifies any applicants who were not selected to be candidates in the current election cycle.

 • The Chair works with headquarters staff on the preparation and distribution of election ballots (at least one month before the first day of the APS annual meeting) in accordance with the APS Constitution Article IV, Section 2

-• The Chair receives the election results from headquarters staff and notifies the President of APS of the results.
+• The Chair receives the election results from headquarters staff and notifies the APS Presidential Team (President, President-elect, Vice President, and Immediate Past President) of the results.

-• Afterwards, the Chair of the Nominations Committee informs all candidates of the outcome of the election (both elected and those not elected).
-The chair along with staff share the election results with current members of Council and the Nominations Committee.
+• Afterwards, the Chair informs all candidates of the outcome of the election (both elected and those not elected).